snok/install-poetry/README.md

 Running this action on Windows is supported, but two things are important to note:

-1. You need to set the default shell to bash at the job level
+1. You need to set the job-level default shell to `bash`

     ```yaml
     defaults:
       run:
         shell: bash
     ```
-2. If you are running an OS matrix, and want to activate your venv in-project you have to deal with different VENV structures for different operating systems.
+2. If you are running an OS matrix, and want to activate your venv `in-project` you have to deal with different folder structures on different operating systems.

-   To make it work, you *can* do this
+   To make this work, you *can* do this

    ```yaml
    - run: |